Advanced Technical Strokes Course

 We work with you to fine tune your strokes, body & boat positions, edging as well as your use of water features.

-This is done through breaking down the complexities of various techniques such as bow rudders, forward paddling, carving and boofing.
+This is done through breaking down the complexities of various techniques such as bow rudders, forward paddling, carving and boofing so that paddlers can understand the why, how and when of each skill.

 We also use video analysis to assist in both determining good and bad technique and correcting any issues found.